 When it comes to finding investment opportunities, look to see if the company is currently seeking financing.
 Not all companies in need of financing want an investor, but this is typically a good place to start.
 If you approach a company and they are interested in taking on an investor, ask them how they’d plan to use the money.
 The more detail they can provide, the better equity investment in small businesses.
 You always want to know where your money is going.

 Business owners are an important factor to consider when it comes to small business investing.
 Reading about the CEO is different from talking to him or her directly.

 Whichever business(es) you want to pursue, you’ll need to assess whether the owner(s) and leadership team can effectively execute their ideas.
 Ask questions!
 Do they have previous experience in running other businesses, and if so, what was the outcome of that experience?
 Do they seem adept at forging business relationships and managing staff members?
 What do they consider to be the biggest risks associated with running this business?
 How do they mitigate those risks to deliver results?

 Speaking with owners directly also helps you to assess passion.
 As an investor, you want to work with business owners who are fully committed to the business.
 When they talk about their company, are they oozing with enthusiasm?
 Are they filled with ideas for the future?
-How much have they themselves invested in the business?
+How much have they invested in ways to invest in small business businesses?

 Talk to the Customers

 The more you know about the customers a business serves, the better you’ll understand the business itself.
 Talk to the customers who use the company’s products/services.
 Understand what they like about the product/service and how effective it is in solving a problem.